Louckoom/Social_Link_Card/README-template.md

 ### Continued development

+- Want to add Socials links icons on the links part.
+(Improvement)
-Still want to learn more about layout and responsive design, and hope to get more specialized over time.
+- Still want to learn more about layout and responsive design, and hope to get more specialized over time.

 ### Useful resources